 Getting people who already know you to visit your site is easy; the power of digital marketing is to drive traffic to your website from people who have never heard of you.

 Not only does it take a long time for Google to figure out what’s on your website and why it should be shown when people Google various things, but if you have a competitor that is skilled at SEO, they will almost always outrank you.

 Search Engine Optimization is the activity of adding hidden code to website pages.
 This is code that only the search engines can see.

-SEO is technical in nature because it requires special skills to code and test the schema and related fields that are understood by Google and Bing.
+SEO is technical in nature because it requires a special cobination of skills to code and test the schema and related fields that are understood by Google and Bing.